mjsflames/c01w24-project-RxValidators/deliverable4/Stand-up Meetings.md

 - Fixed endpoints for updating user profiles
 - Changed prescription fields to only allow users to see their own prescriptions
 - Updated fields for logging prescriptions
+- Challenge: Learning to use input fields and ensuring they update properly
+- Tomorrow: Fixing bugs

 Kenny:
 - Edited backend to use the same template for logging prescriptions and displaying them